mardix/pickalotto/Readme.md

     pickalotto powerball --check 9,10,16,20,45,23 --input powerball.csv

+The numbers for `--check` must be separated with a comma with the powerball number as the last one.

 You will see a result similar to this if you win.
 Only the winning numbers will be shown